sw-samuraj/gradle-godep-plugin/README.md

-Go tools currently don't support package imports which are not in public repositories, such as [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) etc. Therefore if you have a proprietary repository, e.g. inside a company, you are on your own to solve all the dependency and build problems.
+Go tools currently don't support package imports which are not in public repositories, such as [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) etc. Therefore if you have a proprietary repository, e.g. behind a company firewall, you are on your own to solve all the dependency and build problems.
 The `gradle-godep-plugin` took a specific approach, how to handle this situation:

 1. Use `dep` tool for solving of public imports, which are stored in the `vendor` directory.